NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 ### AirLoopHVAC:UnitarySystem

+The AirloopHVAC:UnitarySystem object is intended to replace all other air loop equipment, although other system types are still available.
+This system is unique in that it can accommodate all fan and coil types whereas other system types are specific to the type of fan and coil available for simulation.
+Additionally, although the AirloopHVAC:UnitarySystem is intended for use in the primary airloop, this object can be modeled as zone equipment (i.e., listed in a ZoneHVAC:EquipmentList) or as an outside air system component (i.e., listed in a AirLoopHVAC:OutdoorAirSystem:EquipmentList).

 The AirLoopHVAC:UnitarySystem object is a “virtual” component that consists of a fan component (OnOff, ConstantVolume, or VariableVolume), a cooling coil component, a heating coil component, and a reheat coil as shown in Figure 117.
 When a draw through configuration is desired, the fan is placed directly after the heating coil.
 If dehumidification control is selected, a reheat coil component is also required.
 If the reheat coil is present and the dehumidification control type input is not specified as CoolReheat, the reheat coil will not be active,

 ![](InputOutputReference/media/image294.png)